Soft Belt Training: Maximize Gym Performance & Comfort

 5. Injury Prevention & Posture Improvement:

-Using a soft belt helps maintain spinal alignment, reducing lower back stress during compound lifts.
+Using a core belt helps maintain spinal alignment, reducing lower back stress during compound lifts.

 How to Choose the Right Soft Belt?